christianshub/kairos-postgreSQL/README.md

 docker run -it --rm postgres:17 psql -h 192.168.0.117 -p 15432 -U kairos -d postgres
 # Password for user kairos: kairos
 ```

+## ⚠️ Important Notes

+* After the VMs has been created its often possible to make the IP static through your routers network settings